California DRUG REHAB AND TREATMENT CENTERS

 Treatment

 State treatment data for substance use disorders are derived from two primary sources: an annual one-day census in N-SSATS, and annual treatment admissions from the Treatment Episode Data Set (TEDS)4.
-With 96 percent of all California facilities responding to the 2006 N-SSATS survey, California showed a one-day census total of 138,342 clients in treatment, the majority of whom (118,840 or 86%) were in outpatient treatment.
+With 96 percent of all California facilities responding to the 2006 N-SSATS survey, California showed an one-day census total of 138,342 clients in treatment, the majority of whom (118,840 or 86%) were in outpatient treatment.
 Of the total number of clients in treatment on this date, 12,174 (9%) were under the age of 18.

 Since 2002, there has been a steady increase in the annual number of admissions to treatment in California, from approximately 154,000 in 2002 to more than 183,000 in 2005 (the most recent year for which data are available).
 Chart 2 shows the percentage of admissions mentioning particular drugs or alcohol at the time of admission5.
 Across the last 13 years, there has been a decline in the number of admissions mentioning alcohol, cocaine, or heroin as a substance of abuse, and concomitant increases in the mentions of marijuana.
 The sharpest increase, however, has been the number of admissions attributable to methamphetamine abuse.